NHERI-SimCenter/BRAILS/docs/common/user_manual/modules/roofClassifier.rst

            └── *.png

-Then you would create a python script as shown below and run finally run it to train the model.
+Then you would create a python script as shown below and run finally run that script to train the model.

 .. code-block:: none